A MONTH WITH THREE INITIATES DURING THE XHOSA CIRCUMCISION RITUAL

 Their overseer John Pakamile shows them how to dress the wounds with ischwe leaves, visiting them up to four times a day during this critical time.
 After five days, John covers their faces, arms and legs in the white clay of the initiate.
 It is supposed to keep them warm and protect their skin from the sun, but no deeper meaning is forthcoming.
 The initiates must keep up this application of white clay or be punished.
-They are also given beautiful white blankets with red stripes, and they sit silently in the sun as John delivers the next set of instructions.
+They are also given beautiful white blankets with red stripes and sit silently in the sun as John delivers the next set of instructions.

-As the days pass slowly the abakwetha walk in the hills chopping wood, teasing the inqalati and following their strict regimen.
-By day 20 their spirits are high.
+As the days pass slowly, the abakwetha walk in the hills chopping wood, teasing the inqalati and following their strict regimen.
+By day 20, their spirits are high.
 They dance, stick fight and hunt for rabbits in the bush.
 Their little helpers continue to devastate the thorn tree population.

 The inqalathi are learning all the time.
-They watch all the ceremonies and learn the ‘language’ of the abakwetha, taking in with some trepidation what their own rite of passage will require when it is upon them.
+They watch all the ceremonies and learn the ‘language’ of the abakwetha, taking in with some trepidation what their rite of passage will require when it is upon them.

 The verbal transfer of knowledge seems secondary to the symbolism.
 The seclusion, suffering and pain represent the trials of life; it is the process that matters, not what is said.
 It is a test of personal character and fortitude.
-Of course no boy should needlessly die, but I wonder if the Xhosa would place such a high value on the ceremony if there were zero chance of fatalities.
+Of course, no boy should needlessly die, but I wonder if the Xhosa people would place such a high value on the ceremony if there were zero chance of fatalities.

 I won’t go to Makiwane

 The abakwetha sing a beautiful song about their ordeal.
 Patrick, one of the inqalathi, translates it for me.
-While the backing singers repeat the phrase ‘It’s hard to be a man’, Lulama who has a higher voice, sings the guidelines of the abakwetha.
-In particular one verse is repeated: ‘I won’t go to Makiwane, no, no, no, it is not the time for Makiwane.
-Be quiet little boy, it’s hard to be a man.’
+While the backing singers repeat the phrase ‘It’s hard to be a man’, Lulama, who has a higher voice, sings the guidelines of the abakwetha.
+In particular, one verse is repeated: ‘I won’t go to Makiwane, no, no, no, it is not the time for Makiwane.
+Be quiet little boy; it’s hard to be a man.’

 Boys to men

 John and his youngest son cut palm leaves that they bend into three crowns for the initiates as a symbol that their homecoming is near.
-Their heads are freshly shaved, and John instructs them to shave the head of one of the inqalathi, ten year-old Athiti.
+Their heads are freshly shaved, and John instructs them to shave the head of one of the inqalathi, ten-year-old Athiti.
 It is an honour for him, as he will serve as a mascot over the coming two days.
 He will lead the procession back to the village and participate as if he were an umkwetha himself.

 At dawn, John leads the abakwetha to the river.
-Before entering the water they pay homage to the ancestors by daubing river clay on their foreheads, then they stand knee-deep and carefully wash all remnants of white clay from their bodies.
-In the cold morning light they head back to camp naked.
+Before entering the water, they pay homage to the ancestors by daubing river clay on their foreheads, then they stand knee-deep and carefully wash all remnants of white clay from their bodies.
+In the cold morning light, they head back to camp naked.
 Bangile, the eldest of the Pakamile family, covers their bodies in butter.
-He then covers them in coloured blankets leaving them just a tiny peephole through which they hold their black sticks.
+He then covers them in coloured blankets, leaving them just a tiny peephole through which they hold their black sticks.

 The following day, after a hearty breakfast of soup, vegetables and meat, the three amakrwala are escorted to Lulama’s rural home, a beautiful spot overlooking a pristine valley.

 The entire group then travels back to Chintsa village.
-Sandile and Nathi wash and dress in their own smart flat caps, jackets, pressed trousers and leather-soled shoes.
+Sandile and Nathi wash and dress in smart flat caps, jackets, pressed trousers and leather-soled shoes.
 Bangile, the oldest man, embraces them and warmly slaps them on the back.
-There are some brief speeches and ceremonial brandy shots, and it is finally over.
+There are brief speeches and ceremonial brandy shots, and it is finally over.
 They walk out of the hut and take their first steps on the long journey of life as men.

 It’s hard to be a man